hamzaPixl/hmounir/content/projects/FlightTracky.md

 featured: false
 ---

-Rcently i was using a lot of technology to test PWA application, here is a boilerplate version for nextjs.
-Containing some base code for some basic feature.
-It was also a good project to test `tailwindcss` framework.
-Sometimes when someone says that he takes a flight i like go an track where is this plane now, what is the estimated time, ...
-Here is a simple app to get theses informations.
+Sometimes when someone says that he takes a flight I like to go and track where is this plane now, what is the estimated time, ...
+Here is a simple app to get this information.
 A flight tracker website.